sandinmyjoints/requests-review/review.rst

 something one made to the world at large.

 Here's an interesting bit of jargon: programmers say that somebody is "exposing an API."
-It's an act of confidence, and also vulnerability.
+It's an act of confidence, but also vulnerability.

 APIs for Humans
 ---------------